LelandLong/ExecuteDataApi/README.md

 #### Prerequisites

-This training aid assumes NO prior JavaScript knowledge.
-You do need a basic understanding of Filemaker concepts such as Tables, Fields, Layouts, Webviewers, and Scripts.
+This training aid assumes you have a basic understanding of FileMaker concepts such as Tables, Fields, Layouts, and Scripts.

 ![Overview image](images/Overview.png)